cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

 Custodian will then take those results, and apply it to the filters block, which is executed next, this time on the client.

-For most use cases, using the client side filter is the recommendation.
-As a real example, if you have 100,000 snapshots, the server side filter can be used to do the heavy lifting, and the client-side can then throw out all the matches newer than 7 days.
-This is one of those use cases where using the server-side filter resulted in improved performance and latency, however, it is strongly recommended that you evaluate the usage of server-side filters on a case-by-case basis and not a general best practice.
+Caution:: As stated above, use cases for the `query` block are uncommon and are very specific.
+In most use cases, Cloud Custodian's `filter` block is sufficient and recommended.
+Again, users are strongly cautioned to carefully evaluate the use of server-side filters on a case-by-case basis and not a general best practice.